-Gore Verbinski, who directed the Pirates of the Caribbean series and now the animated Western, Rango, gives some intriguing insights into his creative process in a recent interview.
+Gore Verbinski, who directed the Pirates of the Caribbean series and the animated Western, Rango, gives some intriguing insights into his creative process in an interview.

 He turned down the opportunity to make a fourth Pirates movie to make Rango, a Western featuring a lizard as a lead character.
 That is after the first three Pirates movies had grossed more than $1.9 billion at the box office alone.

-An interviewer asked him why take such a risk?
+An interviewer asked, why take such a risk?

 Something many aspiring writers find very challenging.